-The 4+1 program between Columbia College and Columbia School of Public Health is a dual degree program that offers students the opportunity to earn a Bachelor of Arts degree from Columbia College and a Master's in Public Health degree from the Mailman School of Public Health (Mailman) in five years.
+The 4+1 program between Columbia College and the Columbia Mailman School of Public Health is a dual degree program that allows students to earn a Bachelor of Arts (B.A.) degree from Columbia College and a Master of Public Health degree (M.P.H.) from the Mailman School of Public Health (Mailman) in five years.

-Students accepted into the program spend the fall semester of their senior year taking the multidisciplinary Public Health Core Curriculum at Mailman, then complete their undergraduate coursework for the College's B.A. degree in the spring semester of their senior year.
+Students accepted into the program spend the Fall term of their fourth year taking the multidisciplinary Public Health Core Curriculum at Mailman, then complete their undergraduate coursework for the College's B.A. degree in the spring semester of their senior year.
 After graduation from the College, students in the program enroll full-time at Mailman and engage in coursework, thesis work, and a practicum.
 The practicum takes place in the summer following the academic year of coursework and thesis work at Mailman.
 College students may apply to the program in their junior year.
 Applicants must have a minimum cumulative GPA of 3.5, and are expected to have taken at least one semester of calculus, statistics or other appropriate quantitative course.
 Particular M.P.H. disciplines - specifically, the Biostatistics program and the Environmental Health Sciences program - have additional prerequisites.
 More information, including application instructions, can be found on the Mailman website.

-For more information, students may contact their advising dean in the Berick Center for Student Advising, 403 Lerner.
+For more information, students may contact their advising dean in the Berick Center for Student Advising.